axelarnetwork/arcs/ARCs/ARC-12.md

 ### Integration with other amplifier contracts

 The event verifier will use the service registry to determine which verifiers support given chain.
-The existing chain names can be reused, which means all verifiers that support chain X for GMP also support chain X for event verification.
+The existing chain names will be reused, which means all verifiers that support chain X for GMP also support chain X for event verification.
-Or new chain names could be used, to support different verifier sets.
-If new chain names are used, this could be abstracted away from the caller by retaining a mapping in the event verification contract from usual chain name to event verification specific chain name (i.e. use avalanche-events in the service registry, and map avalanche -> avalanche-events in the event verification contract)

 ## Future Work